 Support after graduation

-Employability and enterprise at Solent University has a commitment to continue to support graduates for up to three years after graduation.
+Solent Futures has a commitment to continue to support graduates after graduation.
 The services offered include one-to-one advice and guidance, mock interview practice, and access to a large employer network.

-If you are thinking of starting a business then the enterprise team offers the opportunity to pitch for up to £2,000 in initial funding.
-You will also be eligible to apply for office space where you can start your business alongside other enterprising graduates.
+If you're thinking of starting a business, Solent Futures offers the opportunity to pitch for up to £2,000 in initial funding.
+You'll also be eligible to apply for office space where you can start your business alongside other enterprising graduates.

 Southampton Solent University

 T: 023 8201 3883

 If you are an employer and are interested in working with our graduates or students, please contact firstname.lastname@example.org.